 In the following sections, unless otherwise stated, aerosol conditions are determined using the aerosol number concentration measured by the condensation particle counter (CPC) instrument at MCOH (Fig. 2).
-Other aerosol metrics used are aerosol optical depth (AOD) measured by the MCOH AERONET sun photometer; satellite-based AOD from the MODIS instruments on board NASA's Terra and Aqua satellites; and black carbon (BC) concentration measured by an airborne or ground-based aethalometer.
+Other aerosol metrics used are aerosol optical depth (AOD)

+measured by the MCOH AERONET sun photometer; satellite-based AOD from the MODIS instruments on board NASA's Terra and Aqua satellites; and black carbon (BC) concentration measured by an airborne or ground-based aethalometer.

-The cloud liquid water path (LWP) given here is the average-peak value (the mean of all cloud retrievals within $100 \,\mathrm{g} \,\mathrm{m}^{-2}$ of the peak cloud value) for each cloud event (Fig. 3).
-This definition preserves the peak LWP as a characteristic of the cloud (Warner, 1955) while accounting for instrument price and variability within the aloud.
-Further discussion of while accounting for instrument noise and variability within the cloud.
+The cloud liquid water path (LWP) given here is the average-peak value (the mean of all cloud retrievals within 100 g m-2 of the peak cloud value) for each cloud event (Fig. 3).
+This definition preserves the peak LWP as a characteristic of the cloud (Warner, 1955) while accounting for instrument noise and variability within the cloud.
 Further discussion of identification and processing of cloud "events" is given in Appendix A1.

 Three unmanned aerial vehicles (UAVs) were flown during CARDEX.
 MAC4, MAC5, and MAC6 flew the aerosol-radiation, water vapor flux, and cloud microphysics payloads, respectively.
-A more detailed description of each payload may be found in Ramanathan et al (2007); Ramana et al (2007); Corrigan et al (2008); Roberts et al (2008); Thomas et al
+A more detailed description of each payload may be found in Ramanathan et al (2007); Ramana et al (2007); Corrigan et al (2008); Roberts et al (2008); Thomas et al (2012).